What is NGINX? Understanding how it works and its main use cases

 Secondly, NGINX’s load-balancing capabilities reduce each server’s load.
 This enhances the performance of the web servers and extends their lifespan by preventing overuse.
 Therefore, NGINX helps maintain a balanced and healthy server environment, which is crucial for operating large-scale web apps.

-Acting as a Reverse Proxy for Microservices
+Acting as a reverse proxy for microservices

 A reverse proxy service is critical in modern web architectures, especially when employing NGINX for microservices.
 The NGINX reverse proxy acts as a mediator that handles client requests before they reach the back-end servers.